wchowdhu/udacity-git-ml-engineer-nanodegree/coursework/portfolio_exercise/README.md

 * A folder called `wchowdhu_distributions_v2` which is the name of the Python package

 # Install
-The package requires Python 3.6 and the following Python libraries installed
+This exercise requires Python 3.6 and the following Python libraries installed
   - [matplotlib](https://matplotlib.org/)

 # Run